LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 3. Build the theme with `grunt buildProd`.
 Learn more about grunt tasks : [developer documentation - grunt tasks](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/developer.md#grunt-tasks)

+## Migrating posts ##

+### v1.3.0 or lower to v1.4.0 or higher

+If you used Tranquilpeak v1.3.0 or lower, you may be used auto excerpt feature : If there is no tag `<!-- more -->` in your post then, the excerpt is defined by cut the content after 250 characters.
+Auto excerpt feature doesn't exist anymore since Tranquilpeak 1.4.0.
+And now, when there is no tag `<-- more -->` and `<!-- excerpt -->` in your post, the post is not cut and it will be displayed entirely on index page.
+You may be don't want to display entirely all of your old posts and you maybe have a lot of posts.
+To overcome this, with the migration script, the <!-- excerpt --> tag will be inserted at the end of the line of each posts which don't have an excerpt tag (more and excerpt).

+1. Run `hexo migrate 1.4.0` in your blog directory.
+2. It will ask you :
+⋅⋅* The name of the directory that contains all of your post (default: **_posts**) ⋅⋅* The date of your last post written with a version of Tranquil anterior to 1.4.0
+3. Your old posts will be put in **_1.4.0_old_posts** directory and the new posts in **_posts**

+#### Known issue

+The migration stopped after **Checking for posts without `<-- more -->` and `<!-- excerpt -->` tag** step.
+We don't know if it come from Node.js (from specific version or not) or permissions of the directory which contains posts but follow these steps to fix this issue :

+1. Rename your posts directory
+2. Create a directory : **_posts**
+3. Move all of your posts in **_posts** directory
+4. Re-run migration script

 ## Writing posts ##

 To write articles, you have to user Markdown langague.
 [Here](https://guides.github.com/features/mastering-markdown/#examples) you can find the main basics of Markdown syntax.